FACTBOX-Insurers and reinsurers count cost of hurricanes, quakes

 HCI GROUP HCI Group’s principal operating subsidiary, Homeowners Choice Property & Casualty Insurance, a provider of home insurance in Florida, issued a preliminary estimate indicating its losses related to Hurricane Irma would be $100-$300 million.

-HISCOX Lloyd’s of London underwriter Hiscox Ltd estimated it would face net claims of about $150 million from Hurricane Harvey and has yet to determine losses from Irma.
+HISCOX Lloyd’s of London underwriter Hiscox Ltd estimated it would face net claims totalling about $225 million from Harvey and Irma.

 LLOYD‘S OF LONDON Lloyd’s of London expects net losses of $4.5 billion from hurricanes Harvey and Irma, which analysts said would eat into the insurer’s capital and hit its profitability.
 Lloyd’s 80-plus syndicates have already paid out more than $160 million in claims from Harvey and more than $240 million from Irma.